Scott Pilgrim Takes Off (soundtrack)

 Scott Pilgrim Takes Off (Soundtrack from the Netflix Series) is the soundtrack to the 2023 Netflix television series Scott Pilgrim Takes Off, released through Lakeshore Records on November 17, 2023, the same day as the series' premiere.
 The soundtrack album featured songs written for the film and original score composed by Anamanaguchi and Joseph Trapanese.

-Scott Pilgrim Takes Off is based on the Scott Pilgrim graphic novels written and drawn by Bryan Lee O'Malley, who jointly developed and created the show with BenDavid Grabinski.
+Scott Pilgrim Takes Off is based on the graphic novels of the same name written and drawn by Bryan Lee O'Malley, who jointly developed and created the show with BenDavid Grabinski.
 The entire main cast from the 2010 film adaptation, Scott Pilgrim vs. the World, reprised the roles for the English voice cast.

 The album was jointly produced by O'Malley and Grabinski who assisted the composers on the music production while also providing vocal demos for the band in lieu of the songs performed by the fictional Sex Bob-Omb band.
 It also covered licensed music as heard in the film, despite being excluded in the soundtrack.
 Post the album's release, the band's cover of "Techno Syndrome" released as a digital single on January 18, 2024.

 Background

 On March 30, 2023, it was reported that the chiptune-based band Anamanaguchi and Joseph Trapanese would write, compose and produce music for Scott Pilgrim Takes Off.
 The band initially composed music for the video game adaptation of Scott Pilgrim vs. the World (2010).
 Since music being a forefront of the Scott Pilgrim series, O'Malley and Grabinski eventually wanted it to match with the vibe of the animation, which resulted in the Trapanese and the band's involvement as it would perfectly fit with the vibe they needed.

 O'Malley and Grabinski ensured that the music should not overlap with the writing process while it had comprised the difficult sequences in the series.
 They eventually assisted Trapanese and Anamanaguchi and co-produced the songs with them; O'Malley did vocal demos for some of the songs for the Sex Bob-Omb band.
 The series incorporated licensed music that covered several artists' contributions such as Johnny Cash, Dead Kennedys, Stephen Sondheim which Grabinski described it as a "wild mix of music".
-The show's opening theme, "Bloom" is performed by Japanese rock band Necry Talkie.
+The show's opening theme, "Bloom" was performed by Japanese rock band Necry Talkie.
 Song orchestrations were by Nathan Kelly.